woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 ### `WOODPECKER_STATUS_CONTEXT_FORMAT`
 > Default: `%context/%event/%pipeline`

-Template for the status messages published to SCM.
+Template for the status messages published to forges.
 Supported values:
 - `%context`: Woodpecker's context (see `WOODPECKER_STATUS_CONTEXT`)
 - `%event`: the event which started the pipeline